gravitational/teleport/rfd/0159-webasset-cache.md

 nothing too complicated besides setting some headers, compression, and then serving whatever file is requested.
 The change would be instead of serving, first check if the file exists in the embedded file system.
 If it does, send as usual.
-If it doesn't, we can download the file from the webasset bucket and serve
+If it doesn't, ask auth for the missing webasset by name, auth downloads from the bucket, and then ships back to proxy to serve.
 ```go
 if strings.HasPrefix(r.URL.Path, "/web/app") {
 	// do everything the same if the file exists